RoyNisimov/CLCSHU/README.md

 The message is authentic
 ```
 The implementation here (not in the math explanation) uses OAEP (commonly used with RSA).
-All ElGamal implementation in here was written by me, including the OAEP
+All ElGamal implementation in here was written by me, including the OAEP and Key exportation.

+**It works, but it's written by me, so it's probably isn't safe.
+DO NOT USE!**